grafana/grafana/contribute/backend/package-hierarchy.md

 outside the service and should be kept to a minimum complexity to provide the functionality necessary for the service.

-There is a simple litmus test to reduce the complexity of the storage interface.
+Usa a simple litmus test to determine whether an in-memory implementation is a feasible test-double to assess the service.
+This will reduce the complexity of the storage interface.
-Namely this is whether an in-memory implementation is a feasible test double to build to test the service.

 ### Outside the service root